 The High Efficiency Particulate Air, or HEPA, filter, was created to keep scientists safe from radiation as they built an atomic bomb during World War II.
 Today these filters are regularly used in hospitals, science labs and even homes.

-HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
+HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the model.
-This rating indicates how well a filter can remove pollutants from the air.
+This rating shows how well a filter can remove pollutants from the air.

-Because of their high-efficiency filtration abilities, HEPA filters are dense and can restrict airflow.
-It’s important to ask Barlow Service Experts to make sure your heating and cooling system can work with one.
+Because of their high-efficiency filtration abilities, HEPA filters are thick and can restrict airflow.
+It’s important to check with Barlow Service Experts to make sure your heating and cooling system can run with one.

-Media air cleaners are much thicker than basic air filters.
+Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
 This barrier fits snugly against your HVAC unit.